-Somehow, she lost her balance, took out three spindles above the right-side of the stairs, and fell headlong to her death.
+Somehow, she lost her balance, took out three spindles above the right-side of the stairs, hit her head on the bottom of the right-hand railing, and fell headlong to her death.

 Needless to say, I was shocked to find her the next morning at the bottom of the steps!
 When I saw her body, I shouted, “Winnie!
 Winnie!”
 I sensed that she might be dead when there was no response at all.

-Now, you have to understand that I’m the one in our marriage with balance problems, not Winnie.
+Now, you have to understand that I was the one in our marriage with balance problems, not Winnie.

 Therefore, here I am alone on Christmas Eve missing her company.
 Someone might ask me how I can deal with such a shocking loss of my close companion.

-My answer takes me back twenty-one years during the late winter of 1999, after we had moved to Saskatoon, Canada.
-Then, I had a strong premonition that Winnie was going to die before I did.
+My answer takes me back twenty-one years during the late winter of 1999, after we had moved to Saskatoon, Saskatchewan, Canada, for me to be the pastor at Bethel Christian Reformed Church.
+Then, I had a very strong premonition that Winnie was going to die before I did.
 We had nothing in our situation that would cause such a feeling.
 Nevertheless, I felt it.

-Well, I told God that I didn’t want her to die first because it would be easier for her if I died first and because men usually do.
-I persisted in many prayers expressing my anger that he would allow it to happen, as I had done previously, until God gave me his permanent peace to accept his will.
+Well, I told God that I didn’t want Winnie to die first because it would be easier for her if I died first and because men usually do.
+I persisted in many prayers expressing my anger that he would allow it to happen, as I had done previously, until God gave me his permanent peace (Philippians 4:6-7) to accept his will.

 Don’t get me wrong.
-God doesn’t cause the death of anyone; we humans have brought sickness and death on ourselves through our rebellion against God.
-He allows death in order to be honored in people’s lives.
+God doesn’t cause the death of anyone; we humans have brought sickness and death on ourselves through our rebellion against God (Genesis 3).
+He allows death in order to be honored in believers’ lives.

-God’s peace has persisted through all these years.
-In fact, I would wonder occasionally whether she would be in an accident with our car when she would do errands, but I never dreamed that she would die by falling down our stairs!
+God’s peace has persisted through all these years as he has enabled me to focus on him.
+In fact, I would wonder occasionally without anxiety whether she would be in an accident with our car when she would do errands, but I never dreamed that she would die by falling down our stairs!

-God, through his peace, has enabled me to be clear-eyed, accepting, and reasonable through the funeral arrangements, my eulogy at her funeral, at her graveside, and during the huge adjustment her death brings.
+God, through his peace, has enabled me to be clear-eyed, accepting, and reasonable throughout the funeral arrangements, during my eulogy at her funeral, while her casket was lowered her grave, and during the huge adjustment her death has brought.

-I haven’t shed any tears because I gave God torrents of them twenty-one years ago!
+I haven’t shed any tears because I gave God torrents of them more than twenty years ago!